Written by Martina Prpic (2nd edition),

 The proposed directive, which would replace the 2009 Blue Card Directive, increases the attractiveness of the EU highly skilled migration scheme by expanding its scope, lowering criteria for admission, expanding the rights of beneficiaries, and abolishing parallel national schemes.

 Stakeholders and experts agree with some proposed changes, while others have received more criticism (for example, the abolition of national schemes).
-Both EU advisory committees have issued opinions and some national parliaments have made comments on the proposal.
-The Council started work on the proposal in July 2016.
+The Committee on Civil Liberties, Justice and Home Affairs has adopted its report, and voted to open interinstitutional negotiations.
+The Council has also agreed its mandate and trilogue meetings started in September 2017.

 |Proposal for a Directive of the European Parliament and of the Council on the conditions of entry and residence of third-country nationals for the purposes of highly skilled employment